Notice: Undefined index: tag in

 Key activities: Set up the right mindset.
 Clarify expectations.
 Engage people.
 Q&A.

 Examples: Panels, keynotes, lecture, presentations of results, launch new initiatives or change or direction, and townhall meetings.

 Don’t share live when you can use digital tools instead.

 In-person presentations are great for complex topics, when alignment is necessary, for collaborative learning, and to inspire teams.

-Townhall meetings are a simple way to share information, build trust and transparency.
+Townhall meetings are an effective way to share information, build trust and transparency.

 A study by McKinsey showed that communication and involvement of front-line employees dramatically increase the chances to drive a successful organizational transformation.